Dan & Nick’s Story

 Shannon & Leslie’s Story

-When Mentee Leslie entered the YMS Program she was the youngest of 3 siblings.
+When Leslie entered the YMS Program she was the youngest of 3 siblings.
 Her older sister and brother were already matched.
 Leslie and her Mentor Shannon have shared many experiences.
 “Shannon has been nothing but great”, is Leslie’s response when asked to comment on her match.
 “She has taken me to different places, shown me her family and friends, and made me feel very close to her.”
-Mentor Shannon was always a friend and consistent guiding Mentor to her Mentee Leslie.
+Mentor Shannon was always a friend and consistent guide to her Mentee Leslie.

 If it takes a village to raise up a child, Leslie’s village was a partnership of teachers, community donors, camp sponsors.
 Leslie was the first in her family to attend college.
 Through adolescence, Mentor Shannon was always there encouraging Leslie about school work and positive behaviors, discussing life opportunities, and to do the fun stuff like helping to buy a prom dress.